dask/dask/docs/source/dataframe.rst

 By default ``dask.dataframe`` uses the multi-threaded scheduler.
-This exposes some parallelism when pandas or the underlying numpy operations release the GIL.
-Generally pandas is more GIL bound than NumPy, so multi-core speedups are not as pronounced for ``dask.dataframe`` as they are for ``dask.array``.
-This is changing and the pandas development team is actively working on releasing the GIL.
+This exposes some parallelism when pandas or the underlying numpy operations release the global interpreter lock, or GIL.
+Generally pandas is more GIL bound than NumPy, so multi-core speed-ups are not as pronounced for ``dask.dataframe`` as they are for ``dask.array``.
+This is changing, and the pandas development team is actively working on releasing the GIL.

 What doesn't work?
 ------------------

-Dask.dataframe only covers a small but well-used portion of the pandas API.
+Dask.dataframe covers a small but well-used portion of the pandas API.
 This limitation is for two reasons:

 1. The pandas API is *huge*
-2. Some operations are genuinely hard to do in parallel (e.g. sort)
+2. Some operations are genuinely hard to do in parallel (e.g. sort).

 Additionally, some important operations like ``set_index`` work, but are slower than in pandas because they may write out to disk.